We’ve put together a feature recap from the Fall of 2018 for all of our Livingtree Engage users. Here are the updates that went live this fall:

 – It should connect educators, schools, and the district together in a private and secure space (one that is FERPA compliant at minimum).

-– It should allow for two-way communication on every post (regardless of whether it’s a message, announcement, media file, or an event) so that families can respond, coordinate, and know what is happening every day with their children.
+– It should allow for two-way communication on every post (regardless of whether it’s a message, announcement, media file, or an event) so that families can respond, coordinate, ask questions, and know what is happening every day with their children.

 – It should allow educators to post messages that allow families to truly understand daily events and reinforce learning at home.